by Amanda Conschafter, blog editor

 Granted, the projected savings do not reflect the cost of hepatitis C cures.
 Instead, the study shows Medicare-specific cost-savings that result from baby boomers’ receiving treatment under their commercial insurance prior to obtaining Medicare coverage.
 The study’s authors note that hepatitis C cures can be expensive, though prices fluctuate and “net prices seem likely to decline as more curative drugs enter the market.”

 Aging seniors bear the brunt of hepatitis C, often seen as a “baby boomer epidemic.”
-The Centers for Disease Control and Prevention report that 75 percent of hepatitis C cases in the United States occur in this age group.
+The Centers for Disease Control and Prevention that 75 percent of hepatitis C cases in the United States occur in this age group.